FrancisBanville/ms_interpreting_probabilities/README.md

 nodes and edges that can be represented at different levels of organization and precision.
 The basic unit of food webs and other ecological networks are individuals that interact with each other (e.g., by predation,
-@Elton2001Animal), forming individual-based networks.
-The aggregation of these individuals into more or less homogeneous groups (e.g., populations, species, trophic species, families) allows us to represent nodes at broader taxonomic scales, which impacts our interpretation of the properties and behavior of these systems [@Guimaraes2020Structurea].
+@Elton2001Animal), forming individual-based networks (@Melian2011EcoDyn).
+The
+aggregation of these individuals into more or less homogeneous groups (e.g., populations, species, trophic species, families) allows us to represent nodes at broader taxonomic scales, which affects our interpretation of the properties and behavior of these systems (@Guimaraes2020Structurea).
 Moreover, edges linking these nodes can describe a variety of interaction measures.
 Ecologists have traditionally represented interactions as binary objects that were considered realized after observing at least one individual from group $i$ interact with at least another individual from group $j$.
-Boolean interactions are actually the result of a Bernoulli process $A_{i,j} \sim {\rm Bernoulli}(P(i \rightarrow j))$, with $P(i
-\rightarrow j)$ being the probability of interaction between $i$ and $j$ that characterizes our limited knowledge of the system and its intrinsic spatiotemporal variability.
+Boolean interactions can be viewed as the result of a Bernoulli process $A_{i,j} \sim {\rm Bernoulli}(P(i \rightarrow j))$, with $P(i \rightarrow j)$ being the probability of interaction between $i$ and $j$ that characterizes our limited knowledge of the system and its intrinsic spatiotemporal variability.
 Depending on the type of networks (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like $P(i \rightarrow j)$ can be linked to environmental and